Girls Who Drive.

 This can be dangerous for both you and other drivers on the road.

-• Admit when you’ve made a mistake.
 It can be hard to admit when we’ve done something wrong, but it’s important to take responsibility for our actions.
-If you’ve made a mistake while driving, own up to it and try to learn from it so that you don’t make the same mistake in the future.
+If you’ve made a mistake while driving, own up to it and learn from it so that you don’t make the same mistake in the future.

-• Be patient.
-One of the hardest things to do when we’re behind the wheel is to be patient.
-But it’s important to remember that not everyone drives the same way you do.
-So, try to be patient with other drivers and give them the space they need to make their own mistakes.
+For some people, one of the hardest things to do when driving is to be patient.
+If you're one of those people, it's important to remember that not everyone drives the same way you do.
+Try to be patient with other drivers and give them the space they need to make their own mistakes.

 8. You don’t try to improve/ ask for help